mouldimus/notes/HTML_Concepts.md

 ## HTTP and State
 [Jump Back](#http-messages)

-As covered earlier, the HTTP protocol is *stateless* – meaning, the server maintains no record of what operations have happened on it, so you can’t use the sending of these various HTTP messages back and forth to know the state of any particular resource on the server.
+As covered earlier, the HTTP protocol is *stateless* - meaning, the server maintains no record of what operations have happened on it, so you can't use the sending of these various HTTP messages back and forth to know the state of any particular resource on the server.

 However, it is valuable for computer programs to know and modify the state of the various resources that the program is concerned with.

 In order to facilitate this, a system was created that can use the HTTP protocol to be used to monitor and control the state of these various resources.

-This system is called “RESTful”.
-“REST” stands for “Representational State Transfer”.
+This system is called "RESTful".
+"REST" stands for "Representational State Transfer".

 ## Using RESTful and APIs